Conclusion of Call to Nature Permaculture Tree Planting Project – Ghana

 - Ayim L/A Basic School (planted 3,210 trees)

 In addition to the schools, 48 selected members from five 5 communities, as well as 4 staff from CTNP, participated.
 All these children and community members have been influenced to protect these trees, which will help the quality of air in these areas for years to come.
-Thousands will reap the benefits now, according Ghana’s persons-per-square-mile statistics.
+Thousands will reap the benefits now, according to Ghana’s persons-per-square-mile statistics.

 Call to Nature Permaculture has continued to plant the remaining 2,780 trees through their climate change school tour on the topic “TREES FOR CLIMATE”, where 100 tree seedlings were donated to each school to be planted on the compound.

-The trees are currently being monitored by selected community members, school leaders and the CTNP team.
+The trees are currently being monitored by selected community members, school leaders, and the CTNP team.
 Everything will be handed over to the various communities and schools in September of 2017.
 To conclude, we say a very big Thank You to Water Charity and all the schools that made this possible.

 Water Charity, in turn, extends its gratitude to Michael and Solomon for their rapid implementation of the project, the engagement of the entire community, and the outstanding results.

 The project has demonstrated the effectiveness of building the capacity of an inspired and effective NGO.
-It also has shown that motivation of a community can make a significant impact on environmental problems in an urban environment.
+It also has shown that the motivation of a community can make a significant impact on environmental problems in an urban environment.